Lynching of Robert Marshall: Aftermath

 After Marshall's death, an investigation was carried out by District Attorney Fred W. Keller and County Attorney Oliver K. Clay.
 Though Sheriff Deming and his deputies aimed at not revealing the identities of the lynchers, five warrants were issued on June 20, 1925, charging Charlie Atwood, barber; Joseph Golding, proprietor of Golding Brothers Vulcanizing Works; George O'Neill, barber; Morgan King, Price city electrician; and Henry East, deputy sheriff of Castle Gate and special agent for Utah Fuel Company at Castle Gate.
 All five were charged for pulling up the rope.
 On June 21, six other people were charged for being accomplices.
-The "Carbon County Eleven," were charged with the account of first-degree murder and were put in jail.
+The "Carbon County Eleven," were charged with the account of first degree murder and were put in jail.
+It was well known that all 11 of those charged, along with James Burns himself, were members of the Ku Klux Klan.

 During their time in jail, the eleven alleged lynchers were praised and celebrated for Marshall's murder.
 On June 30, 1925, The Salt Lake Telegram reported: "The prisoners have been the idols of Carbon County citizens since they have been incarcerated in the county jail, according to the sheriff's officers, citizens in sympathy with the alleged lynchers made pilgrimages from various sections of the county and brought foodstuffs, delicacies and candy to the prisoners during the past ten days."